tippexs/tippexs.github.io/_posts/2017-05-19-docker-mlkit-windows-setup.markdown

 ![Linuxkitmake golint error]({{ site.url }}/assets/3linuxkitmakegoerr.png)

 To fix this just download the golint form github with our old fried <b>go –get</b>.<br>
-For more information, visit the github repo: [Golang @ github ](https://github.com/golang/lint)
+For more information, visit the github repo: [Golang @ GitHub](https://github.com/golang/lint)
 {% highlight text %}
 go get -u github.com/golang/lint/golint
 {% endhighlight %}

-Now you can run the make command inside the moby-directory again.
-You should have a moby.exe file in $GOPATH/work/bin/ now.
+Now you can run the make command inside the moby directory again.
+You should have a moby.exe file in `$GOPATH/work/bin/` now.

 ![Golint in binpath]({{ site.url }}/assets/3golint.png)

 Congratulations!
 Moby and linuxkit are now working on your machine.
 Don’t trust me!
-I am a developer ;)  Better check it yourselfe.
+I am a developer ;)  Better check it yourself.

 Note: You sould close your active cmd / bash window after adding your go-pathes to your global system variables.